Detailed Guide forPublic Relations Specialists in San Diego County

 Public Relations Specialists typically earn full benefits including medical and dental insurance, as well as vacation, sick leave, and retirement plans.
 Specialists who own their own businesses or who work on temporary contracts need to pay for their own insurance and retirement.

 Although employment is projected to grow faster than average, keen competition is expected for entry-level jobs.
 Opportunities should be best for college graduates who combine a degree in public relations, journalism, or another communications-related field with an internship or other related work experience.

 The need for good public relations in an increasingly competitive business environment should spur demand for these workers in organizations of all types and sizes.
 Those with knowledge in writing for social media platforms, as well as those with bilingual capabilities, are in greater demand.

 In California, the number of Public Relations Specialists is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Public Relations Specialists are expected to increase by 14.8 percent, or 3,600 jobs between 2014 and 2024.

-In San Diego County, the number of Public Relations Specialists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Public Relations Specialists are expected to increase by 17.6 percent, or 300 jobs between 2012 and 2022.
+In San Diego County, the number of Public Relations Specialists is expected to grow faster than average growth rate for all occupations.
+Jobs for Public Relations Specialists are expected to increase by 17.5 percent, or 360 jobs between 2014 and 2024.